Sleep during pregnancy: Follow these tips

 Having a hard time getting sleep during pregnancy?
 Understand why you're feeling fatigued and strategies for minimizing discomfort and sleep disturbances.By Mayo Clinic Staff

 Pregnancy can take a toll on your body.
 But as much as you need sleep during pregnancy, it doesn't always come easily.
 Understand how pregnancy affects sleep and what you can do to rest comfortably.

 Why does pregnancy cause fatigue?

-During early pregnancy, levels of the hormone progesterone increase and your metabolism is running high and burning energy.
-This can make you feel exhausted.
-At the same time, lower blood pressure and increased blood production might team up to sap your energy.
-If you have another child or children to care for, you might experience even more fatigue.
+During early pregnancy, levels of the hormone progesterone increase and your metabolism is running high.
+This can cause daytime sleepiness and fatigue.
+If you have another child or children to care for, you might be even more tired.

 How does pregnancy affect sleep?

-A number of normal symptoms during pregnancy might affect your sleep, including:
+A number of normal symptoms during pregnancy might affect or disturb your sleep, including: